 As you will have hopefully seen from either using an existing Wacs system, or by reading the User Manual, we do make very heavy use of the model headshot icons throughout the Wacs system, so it is definitely worth spending some time and effort to get them right.
 We try to have two headshots per model; a large one at approximately 260 by 340 pixels, and a smaller one at exactly 120 by 156 pixels.
-In Wacs terminology the large on is known as the bigicon and the smaller one as merely the icon or modicon.
+In Wacs terminology the large on is known as the bigicon and the smaller one as the modicon.
+In addition to these we also allow for a bodyimage icon which is typically 200 by 400 pixels and typically shows the model standing nude to show her general body shape.
+An final altimage is also defined and no specific criteria or size are established for this - this could be a headshot with her name embedded, a close-up of a defining attribute like a tattoo, or anything else you choose to have.